 Jeffrey is the son of Raymond Levesque, great-nephew of Fredrick Terrien, and great-grandson of Anthony Terrien.
 Jeff graduated from The New England Institute of Mortuary Science at Mount Ida in 1993.
 He is the fourth generation of funeral directors in our family to graduate from the same funeral service school.
 Upon returning, Jeff began working full time at our funeral home.
 He joined the St. Albans City Fire Department, where he is now serving as a pump operator.

-Jeff is a member of the National Funeral Directors Association, Vermont Funeral Directors Association, Franklin County Funeral Directors, the Funeral Service Professional Association, the St. Albans City Firefighters Assocaition, the Franklin County International Firefighters Association, he is a 4th degree Knight of Columbus Council 297, a member of the Sons of the American Legion, Squadron #1, an Associate Member of the Vietnam Veterans Of America, the Primary Escort of the Vermont Thunder, licensed Amateur Radio Technician - W1KGB and a founding member of the St. Albans Amateur Radio Club.
+Jeff is a member of the National Funeral Directors Association, Vermont Funeral Directors Association, The International Cemetery, Cremation and Funeral Association, The Pet Loss Professionals Alliance, The Funeral Service Professional Association, President of the St. Albans City Firefighters Assocaition, the Franklin County International Firefighters Association, and The Vermont State Firefighters Association.
+He is a 4th degree Knight of Columbus Council 297, a member of the Sons of the American Legion, Squadron #1, an Associate Member of the Vietnam Veterans Of America, the Primary Escort of the Vermont Thunder, licensed Amateur Radio Technician - W1KGB and a founding member of the St. Albans Amateur Radio Club.

 Allen began working at our funeral home in the early 1990's.
 He is a graduate of the McAlister Institute of Funeral Service in New York City.
 While in New York, Allen worked for the Hirsch & Sons Funeral Home.
 Allen then moved back to Vermont and purchased the A.W.
 Rich Funeral Home in Fairfax.
 In the 1980's Allen sold the funeral home and moved to Pennsylvania where he worked for numerous funeral homes providing pre-need counseling to families.
 Allen returned to Vermont and began working with us.
 He is a valuable part of our staff and we sincerely appreciate all he does to serve the families that call on us.